 8:11 pm

-After an extended Executive Time and maybe a short nap, it was getting kind of late and pickin's were gettin' kind of slim, so after a couple of false starts we eventually found ourselves outside Kingi.
+After an extended Executive Time and maybe a short nap, it was getting kind of late, and pickin's were gettin' kind of slim, so after a couple of false starts we eventually found ourselves outside Kingi.
 We were in luck as they were still open and they served green-lipped mussels.

-Through a miscommunication, we were actually served "Blackfoot paua tagliatelle, squid, diamond shell clams, chilli (Tora Bay)" for what was the finest meal we had in Auckland.
+Through a miscommunication, we were actually served "Blackfoot paua tagliatelle, squid, diamond shell clams, chili (Tora Bay)" for what was the finest meal we had in Auckland.
 The clams and squid had the perfect chew and the freshly made tagliatelle perfectly complimented the chilli.
 We were then served the "green-lipped mussels, nduja" as compensation for the mix-up.
 Possibly the best, though definitely the largest mussels I ever ate.

 Lodgings